Donor recognition matters.

 The tangibility of seeing one’s name displayed gives donors a feeling of being appreciated and a sense of pride.

-Donor recognition and appreciation is the key to successful donor stewardship.
+Donor recognition and appreciation are the keys to successful donor stewardship.

 Inadequate recognition can lead to offended donors and donor-fatigue for future projects.
 Donors who are appreciated and recognized feel valued and acknowledged, their trust and loyalty to your organization increase, and that makes them more likely to give again.